 So, when your child really is ready to transition out of a crib, try to make it as smooth as possible with these steps:

 Make sure your little one is ready: For many parents, it can be tempting to move your child from a crib to a big bed as soon as they’ve turned two, but, as I’ve blogged about before, many children are not ready for the big kid bed until closer to 3-3.5 years of age.
-Try not to rush the transition – if your child sleeps well in his crib without much complaint, don’t make a change.
+Try not to rush the transition (this is VERY important!) – if your child sleeps well in his crib without much complaint, don’t make a change.
 Avoid putting pressure on your child by constantly emphasizing that he is a “big kid” now and, instead, simply mention it now and then, perhaps point out beds and fun sheets and pillow cases when you are out shopping with your child, and wait for your little one to truly be ready to make the change.

 Get your child involved in the switch: Let your child be part of the decision-making process about his new sleep space – ensure he’s involved in picking out the new bed and bedding, so that he picks a bed that makes him feel comfy and safe, and he feels like he has some control over this very new situation.